lucka07/lucka07/README.md

 🎓I am a Production Engineering student with a focus on software

-👩‍💻 Currently, I work as a Data Analyst Intern at FortBrasil
+👩‍💻 Currently, I work as a Data Analyst Intern at DM Card

 💻 I study DataVis, ETL and Deep learning to further improve as a data professional